Family law system

 amica: a new online tool to assist couples to separate amicably

 Launched on 30 June 2020, 'amica' is an online dispute resolution tool developed by National Legal Aid.
-This ground-breaking digital service will empower separating couples to resolve their family law disputes online. amica enables users to negotiate and communicate online with their former partner at their own pace, in their own time and in their own space.
+This ground-breaking digital service empowers separating couples to resolve their family law disputes online. amica enables users to negotiate and communicate online with their former partner at their own pace, in their own time and in their own space.

 amica uses Artificial Intelligence (AI) technology to suggest a split of assets, taking into account the couple's particular circumstances; the kinds of agreements reached by other couples in similar circumstances; and how courts generally handle disputes of the same nature. amica can also assist parents to develop a parenting plan for their children.